FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 **Implementation in FDS**

-FDS offers different modelling approaches, see section 7.2 in {cite}`FDS-UG-6.7.5`: DNS (Direction Numerical Simulation), LES (Large Eddy Simulation), VLES (Very Large Eddy Simulation), and SVLES (Simple Very Large Eddy Simulation — VLES with simplified physics).
+FDS offers different simulation modes, see section 7.2 in {cite}`FDS-UG-6.7.5`: DNS (Direction Numerical Simulation), LES (Large Eddy Simulation), VLES (Very Large Eddy Simulation), and SVLES (Simple Very Large Eddy Simulation — VLES with simplified physics).
 The default mode is VLES.

 The following models for the tubulent viscosity are currently available, see section 7.5 in {cite}`FDS-UG-6.7.5`: